Year of Call:

 Recent cases include:

-A v A, successfully resisting an application to set aside a charging order in the Chancery Division, Rolls Building
+Successfully resisting an application to set aside a charging order in the Chancery Division, High Court.

-F v Standard Life, successfully obtaining summary judgment at Portsmouth County Court
+Successfully obtaining summary judgment at Portsmouth County Court.

-A v Standard Life, successfully striking-out a claim at Brentford County Court
+Successfully striking-out a claim at Brentford County Court.

-Orlovas v TC&D, achieving a positive result in trial involving a builder contractor dispute at Edmonton County Court
+Achieving a positive result in trial involving a builder contractor dispute at Edmonton County Court.

-Bianca was seconded to the US international law firm Willkie Farr & Gallagher where she gained experience in a number of high-profile investigations into corruption and bribery.
-She assisted in relation to investigations being conducted by the Serious Fraud Office, Financial Conduct Authority and US regulators.
+Bianca was seconded to the US international law firm Willkie Farr & Gallagher where she gained experience in a number of high-profile FCA, Serious Fraud Office and US regulator investigations into corruption and bribery.

 She has been instructed in relation to the Forex market investigations being conducted by UK and US regulators.

-Bianca has assisted in updating the chapters on money laundering and suspicious activity reports in the 6th edition of Millington and Sutherland Williams on The Proceeds of Crime (Oxford University Press) 2013.
+Bianca carried out research regarding the chapters on money laundering and suspicious activity reports in the 6th edition of Millington and Sutherland Williams on The Proceeds of Crime (Oxford University Press) 2013.

 Bianca was instructed as junior counsel in the High Court in a claim resisting an injunction and summary judgment.
 She assisted as junior counsel in McCloud & others v The Lord Chancellor & others (the judicial pensions’ litigation), one of The Lawyer’s top 20 cases of 2016.